 You can do blending in two ways.
 You can just solo your drum and reverb tracks and blend that way.
 Or just play the whole mix and blend while listening to the whole mix.
 The second way is better.

 This is how you blend drums and reverb.
 Turn off the reverb track completely by lowering the fader.
 So, now you are listening to the whole mix without the reverb track.

 And while you are listening to it, start moving up the reverb track fader.
 As you do it, soon you will hear some reverb.
 Continue it until you start hearing the reverb clearly.

 You have to balance the blending based on your preferences.
 But the reverb sound must not be louder than the drum track.
 It should blend and add the reverb effect to it.
 You have to find the best spot where it sounds great.

 You can solo both tracks and you will hear the effect more clearly.
 Continue doing it solo or with the whole mix until you are satisfied with the sound.
 There are no rules.
 Every song needs a different approach.

 The goal here is to maintain the power of the main drum track but also blend some reverb.
-Sound mustn’t be too dry or too wet.
-Continue blending until it sounds as you wanted.
+The sound mustn’t be too dry or too wet.
+Continue blending until it sounds as you want.

 This is one of the many ways you can use reverb on drums.
 There are various ways to do it.
 But this method works in most cases.
 No matter what genre it is.
 This is the best practice to add reverb on VST drums.

 You can tweak some settings or change some little things here and there.
 But follow the core steps and your drum will sound powerful and big.
-At the same time, it will have breathing air and natural sound.
+At the same time, it will have to breathe air and natural sound.